- The takeaway from this episode is … you will have an understanding of what is necessary before you can let go.

 CALL TO ACTION:

-When you decide you don’t want to feel like that anymore make an action plan about how you are going to let it go and start feeling better about your life.
+When you decide you don’t want to feel like that anymore take an action plan about how you are going to let it go and start feeling better about your life.

 HOW IT WORKS: The conversation with yourself will expose your ego first.
 Once you see how your ego has dominated your personality and decisions you are halfway there!
 Your ego is not bad, it’s just doing its job by attempting to rescue you from your fears.
 Fear that you won’t have enough, fear that you’re not good enough, fear of being alone.
 If these fears did not exist your ego wouldn’t have to work so hard.
 Do you really need all that protection?
 This is what it’s like when you feel disconnected – disconnected from the source.
 So, have that overdue conversation with yourself.
 Dedicate 15 minutes daily to write in your journal about what you need to understand and overcome, so you have the capacity to contribute beyond yourself.
 Your ego will thank you for doing this! ~ Linda Deir